wunnr/partydeck-rs/README.md

 - Works with most game controllers without any additional setup, drivers, or third-party software
 - Uses sandboxing software to mask out controllers so that each game instance only detects the controller assigned to it, preventing input interference
 - Profile support allows each player to have their own persistent save data, settings, and stats for games
+- Works out of the box on SteamOS

 ## Installing & Usage

 Download the latest release [here](https://github.com/wunnr/partydeck-rs/releases).
 Download game handlers [here](https://drive.proton.me/urls/D9HBKM18YR#zG8XC8yVy9WL).
 Extract the zip into a folder.

-This project uses KWin (included with KDE Plasma), Gamescope, and Bubblewrap; SteamOS already includes these, but if you're on a desktop Linux distro you may need to install these yourself.
-On Arch, these packages are `kwin`, `gamescope`, and `bubblewrap`.
+### SteamOS

+SteamOS includes all of PartyDeck's dependencies, but you will need to be on SteamOS 3.7.0 or above for the splitscreen script to work.
+For now, this is on the Preview update channel on SteamOS.

-If you're already running a KDE Plasma session, you can simply run the executable `partydeck-rs` to get started.
-If you're on Steam Deck and want to access PartyDeck from Gaming Mode, simply add `PartyDeckKWinLaunch.sh` as a non-Steam game by right-clicking that file and selecting "Add to Steam".
+If you're in desktop mode, simply run `partydeck-rs`.
+To use PartyDeck in Gaming Mode, add the script `PartyDeckKWinLaunch.sh` as a non-Steam game by right-clicking that file and selecting "Add to Steam".
 This is a simple script that launches a KWin session from within Gaming Mode, then runs PartyDeck inside of that session.

-**IMPORTANT:** Steam Input interferes with PartyDeck's controller detection, causing issues like duplicate controllers showing up!
-If PartyDeck is added as a non-Steam game, go to the properties in Steam and make sure that Steam Input is disabled.
-If Steam is open at all, make sure that your controllers aren't using a Desktop layout.

-Any controller that SDL supports is theoretically supported: Specifically, Xbox/PlayStation/Switch controllers have all been tested with PartyDeck.
-Some native Linux games use older versions of SDL that have incorrect mappings with newer controllers, so the launcher has an option to force a game to use the Steam Runtime's version of SDL, which usually fixes this.
+Then, go into the properties of the non-Steam game and disable Steam Input.

+### Desktop Linux

+You'll need to install KDE Plasma, Gamescope, and Bubblewrap using your distro's package manager.
+Then, while in a KDE Plasma session, run `partydeck-rs` to get started.
+If you're running Steam, make sure none of the controllers are using a Steam Input desktop layout, as Steam Input causes issues such as duplicate controllers being detected.

+### Getting Started

 On first launch, the app will automatically download UMU Launcher and Goldberg Steam Emu.
 This may take a while depending on your download speed, but it only needs to be done once.

-> [!NOTE]
-> **SteamOS Users:** This app requires KDE Plasma 6 for the KWin split-screen.
-The current stable version of SteamOS still uses Plasma 5, but for now you can update to the Preview channel in the system settings to get Plasma 6.

-Note that you'll also need a Handler to actually run a game; These will be uploaded to a separate repository, and eventually the project will include a program that helps you generate your own Handler.
+Once in the main menu, click the + button to add a handler.
+Create profiles if you want to store save data, and have a look through the settings menu.

 ## Building